lintwins/android-manifest/README.md

 Building this release requires a Linux build environment configured to build Android: http://source.android.com/source/initializing.html

+As to u-boot compiling, you should have device-tree-compiler upgraded to dtc 1.4 or newer

 Additionally, you will be required to agree to license terms when extracting the binary drivers.